-- Level 2 qualifications in both English and Maths for example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or Literacy) or Adult Numeracy / Literacy PLUS - Level 3 qualification(s) in any subject(s) that equate to 80 UCAS points (or a full level 5 qualification can also be taken into consideration) these points could be from your A Levels, Level 3 Diplomas, BTECs or International Baccalaureate to name a few.
+- Level 2 qualifications in both English and Maths for example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or Literacy) or Adult Numeracy / Literacy PLUS.
+The functional skills qualification has to be from a OFQUAL regulated provider.
+Please contact us at HR.Recruitment@Cleveland.pnn.police.uk if you have any questions about the validity of your qualifications. - Level 3 qualification(s) in any subject(s) that equate to 80 UCAS points (or a full level 5 qualification can also be taken into consideration) these points could be from your A Levels, Level 3 Diplomas, BTECs or International Baccalaureate to name a few.
 Please check your UCAS points here OR - Be in the final year of your Level 3 qualification and be predicted to achieve a minimum of 80 UCAS points, unfortunately if you do not achieve the 80 points required, we will be required to decline your interest.